Active vs Inactive Relationships in Power BI

 Conclusion

 In Power BI, working with active and inactive relationships is an important part of building reports correctly and as efficiently as possible.
 Active relationships are the ones that Power BI uses by default for filtering the reports and calculations.
-In contrast, inactive relationships are secondary relationships and would normally not be used unless activated using DAX commands such as USERELATIONSHIP().
+In contrast, inactive relationships are secondary relationships and would normally not be used unless activated using Power BI DAX functions commands such as USERELATIONSHIP().
 If you use inactive relationships correctly, you can build complex multi-table models that reveal more about your data.

 To learn more about Power BI and its functions, check out this Power BI Course and also explore Power BI Interview Questions prepared by industry experts.